hasandemirkiran/postgres-cli/README.md

 * 0.1
-    * Initial working version with windows and linux alternatives, windows is the more stable version
+    * Initial working version with windows and linux alternatives, windows is more stable version